Complexity and Misspecification: Static Environment

 The associated static choice rule chooses any action in

-The inner minimization \eqref{eq:static_criterion} represents an adversarial process: given a model $q$ and action $a$, Nature chooses a distorted distribution $p_a$ that makes payoffs low, but pays a penalty for moving away from $q_a$ and for using a complicated (high--entropy) explanation.
-The outer maximization over $a$ in \eqref{eq:posterior_value} captures the agent's robust choice given her posterior over $Q$.
-When $\mu=0$ (no complexity penalty), \eqref{eq:posterior_value} coincides with the \emph{average robust control} (ARC) criterion in \citet[][eq.
-(1)]{lanzani25}.
+The inner minimization \eqref{eq:static_criterion} represents an adversarial process: given a model $\m{q}$ and action $a$, Nature chooses a distorted distribution $p_a$ that makes payoffs low, but pays a penalty for moving away from $q_a$ and for using a complicated (high-entropy) explanation.
+The maximization over $a$ in $\operatorname{BR}^{\mu}_\lambda(\pi)$ captures the agent's robust choice given their posterior $\pi$ over $Q$.
+When $\mu=0$ (no complexity penalty), \eqref{eq:posterior_value} coincides with the \emph{average robust control} (ARC) criterion in \citet[][]{lanzani25}, which is a special case of the ``smooth Bayesian'' criterion in \citet[][]{miss25}.

 Thus, the new parameter $\mu$ trades off misspecification concerns against complexity concerns: a higher $\mu$ means that among all ways of being pessimistic, the agent prefers those with simpler probability distributions.
 Our complexity-augmented criterion in \eqref{eq:posterior_value} therefore provides a tractable and parsimonious unification of many existing decision criteria in the literature including \citet{gilboa89}, \citet{hansen01}, \citet{lanzani25}, and \citet{mononen25}.
+Section \ref{subsec:gabaix} shows how our framework relates to \citet{gabaix25}.

 The next lemma characterizes the solution to \eqref{eq:static_criterion} in closed form.

 \begin{lemma} Suppose Assumption \ref{ass:full_support} holds and define